programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

     print 'WHATEVER YOU WANT TO DISPLAY';
 }
 ```
-By combining these two above snippets of code, you would be able to manipulate arious types of JSON data.
+By combining these two above snippets of code, you would be able to manipulate various types of JSON data.

 ## Try the template with Harvard Art Museums
 Let’s check if the API template actually works with other APIs.
 For this, we will use the Harvard Art Museums API.
 Please have a quick look at their [API documentation](https://www.harvardartmuseums.org/collections/api).
 As usual, you need to get an API key first.